Applying generalized variational principles to excited-state-specific complete active space self-consistent field theory: Theory

 The Hessian matrix of energy second derivatives $\mathcal{H}_{ij} \equiv \frac{\partial^2 E}{\partial v_i \partial v_j}$ is expensive to evaluate, and we certainly do not wish to construct it explicitly.
 While it is possible to use automatic differentiation to evaluate this term, \cite{ESMF} for ease of implementation we instead turn to a central finite difference method that Hait and Head-Gordon have shown to be effective for excited state orbital optimization. \cite{SGM} Using a directional finite difference of the energy gradient with a chosen perturbation of $\delta \vec{v}=\lambda \nabla_{\vec{v}}E \big|_{\vec{v}=\vec{v_0}}$ yields the approximate expression

 This approach avoids the computationally demanding Hessian-gradient contraction in Eq.\ (\ref{eq:dEnsq_full}), replacing it with multiple evaluations of the energy gradient.
 Automatic differentiation -- as its cost is typically 2-3 times the cost of the function -- should be able to deliver a fully analytic version of this approach with zero finite difference error at a similar price, as has been achieved for ESMF.
 Further, a hand-implemented analytic version could be even faster.
 Thus, it may be worth investigating in future whether the removal of the small finite difference error leads to a significant improvement in optimization efficiency.
 For the present study, however, we employ Eq.\ (\ref{eq:fd}) as is for both the orbital and CI variables together and find that it is sufficient for achieving tight energy stationary point convergence.
+It is important to stress that, regardless of which of these approaches is taken for evaluating the objective function gradient, the computational cost of doing so is at worst equal to a handful of CASSCF energy gradient evaluations, and so the scaling of the approach with system size is the same as in standard CASSCF.

 A close inspection of Eq.\ (\ref{eq:dEnsq_full}) shows that, even if one applies naive steepest descent for minimizing the objective function, some coupling between the orbital and CI variables is present due to the energy Hessian.
 In practice, a quasi-Newton approach that builds up an approximation to the objective function Hessian will account for even more coupling between these variable sets.
 Although it is too early to tell how well this approach to coupling works as compared to second-order ground state approaches, \cite{2ndMCSCF1,2ndCASSCF} a quasi-Newton minimization of our objective function certainly incorporates more coupling than a simple two-step optimization \cite{2step} in which one goes back and forth between optimizing the CI variables with the orbitals held fixed and optimizing the orbitals with the CI variables held fixed.
 In each step of quasi-Newton minimization, the effects of orbital changes on the CI energy gradient and CI changes on the orbital energy gradient are taken approximately into account.
 The result is a dramatic improvement in the method's ability to tightly converge the energy gradient as compared to the two-step W$\Gamma$ approach that we compare to in our results below.